Test multicast traffic in K8s

 1. Create a TestProducer.yaml file using the example below.

-Replace XNIC_SWXTCH_ADDR with the cloudSwXtch control address.
+Replace AAA.BBB.CCC.DDD on the XNIC_SWXTCH_ADDR section with the cloudSwXtch control address.

 apiVersion: v1